SpongePowered/SpongeDocs/source/contributing/implementation/git-implementation.rst

 Run ``gradle compileJava`` to check if everything compiles without errors.

 Since you are working on the implementation, there is a possibility that your work included changes in the API.
 This is okay.
-Just remember to ensure the pointers for the version of the SpongeAPI match the version of your branch prior to committing and pushing.
+Just remember to ensure the pointers for the version of SpongeAPI match the version of your branch prior to committing and pushing.
 To do this, you may need to add the submodules to the commit (with ``git add SpongeAPI`` and/or ``git add Mixin``) prior to committing on your implementation work.